evergreen-ci/shrub.ts/README.md

 `shrub.ts` is a library for programatically building [Evergreen project configurations](https://github.com/evergreen-ci/evergreen/wiki/Project-Files).
 It is especially useful for generating tasks dynamically through [the `generate.tasks` command](https://github.com/evergreen-ci/evergreen/wiki/Project-Commands#generate-tasks)

+NOTE: this library has historically been community maintained but has fallen out of date.

 ## Installation
 watch this space